frdr-dfdr/frdr_docs/docs/en/FRDR-DFDR_metrics.md

 This tab is set up in the same way as the Views dashboard.
 Please note that this page **shows the number of files downloaded**, not the number of times a dataset has been downloaded.

+## File Format Dashboard
+The File Format Statistics dashboard provides an overview of the different file formats in the datasets found in FRDR.
+The left side of the graph contains the file format categories.
+The bottom x-axis, **Number of files deposited**, represents the number of files associated with a file format.
+Hovering over a specific file format will create a box over the count bar.
+Clicking on the bar will highlight the bar in dark grey and will display the total number of files associated with the specific format.
+The dashboard also includes an unknown file format category.
+Sometimes the tools used to identify file formats cannot immediately identify file formats when datasets are deposited.
+The FRDR Team reviews these file formats and takes action to help with their identification.
+When the File Format Statistics dashboard is refreshed file formats that were previously identified as unknown will move to the appropriate file format category.

 ## Site Metrics Dashboard
 On this tab, the top row displays the total number of published datasets, or datasets per collection if a collection is selected from the drop-down menu.
 The bottom row shows the total data deposited in terabytes (TB) for published deposits.